 Understanding Persistent/Chronic Pain

-Chronic pain is defined as pain that becomes persistent, lasting beyond normal tissue healing times of 3-6 months.
+Persistent/chronic pain is defined as pain that lasts beyond normal tissue healing times of 3-6 months.

-According to the World Health Organization (WHO), 25%, of the population, or 1 in 4 people, suffer with chronic pain.
+According to the World Health Organization (WHO), 25%, of the population, or 1 in 4 people, suffer with persistent pain.

-We are in an exciting time of research and development in effective treatments for chronic pain that move beyond traditional pain "management" programs into the realm of true pain rehabilitation programs.
+We are in an exciting time of research and development in effective treatments for persistent pain that move beyond traditional pain "management" programs into the realm of true pain rehabilitation programs.

-Linda Crawford, owner of Brave Chronic Pain Therapy, has personally benefited from these treatment approaches in her own journey of recovering from chronic pain.
-She now devotes her practice to treating chronic pain and is constantly seeking out the latest research and treatment methods.
+Linda Crawford, owner of Brave Pain Therapy, has personally benefited from these treatment approaches in her own journey of recovering from persistent pain.
+She now devotes her practice to helping people in pain to discover ways to restore their bodies, rebuild their lives and renew their joy.

 Most individuals with chronic pain are unable or less able to: